A Design Thinking Approach to CX with Kris Featheringham

 Kris Featheringham: (00:47)

 It’s a little bit of a crazy road.
 Yeah.
 My background is mechanical engineering.
 I’m a math and numbers guy and then I stumbled, well, I didn’t stumble, I went and got a degree in systems engineering after that.
 And I worked heavily in the world of enterprise architecture, really breaking things down in terms of business processes, system functions, data elements, and things of that nature.
 And I worked in a consulting space for about 17 years and five years ago, Freddie Mac approached me and said, “You know what?
-We need someone to start a business architecture practise for us because we need help making decisions.”
+We need someone to start a business architecture practice for us because we need help making decisions.”
 So I said, “Yeah, I can do that.”
 So I came on board to Freddie Mac and honestly it was a terrific environment.
 I love it.
 I still love it to this day.
 And I started doing traditional business architecture.

 Kris Featheringham: (01:35)

 And one day, one of the Senior Vice Presidents said, “You know what?
 I understand what you’re doing and the people are representative in your diagrams and in your architecture, but they’re really not there.”
 And I said, “Do you know what?
 You’re right.”
 So I went back to the drawing board and I started talking to a couple of my people and I was like, “Let’s roll the dice with design thinking.”
-It’s something I knew about and I’ve seen applied, but it’s still relatively a new practise brought into this world.
+It’s something I knew about and I’ve seen applied, but it’s still relatively a new practice brought into this world.
 So I said, “Let’s go ahead and do that.”
-So we started creating some artefacts that are typically a by-product of the design thinking process.
+So we started creating some artifacts that are typically a by-product of the design thinking process.
 And I presented it back to my Senior Vice President.
 She was like, “Perfect.
 This is exactly what I’m talking about.”
 So that’s kind of how I stumbled into that world because I started doing less and less business architecture and more and more of that design thinking, that human empathy and things of that nature.
-And it just kind of spiralled from there.
-So that assumptions to understanding really, that’s a phrase I’ve coined within our organisation because a lot of times companies don’t want to bother their customers.
+And it just kind of spiraled from there.
+So that assumptions to understanding really, that’s a phrase I’ve coined within our organization because a lot of times companies don’t want to bother their customers.
 They feel like, “Hey, let’s let them enjoy our products, let them enjoy our services.
 We know them well enough, we can assume what they like and what they dislike, and we can figure out how we can innovate and progress in our business to address their needs.”
 But that doesn’t work.
 It doesn’t really work.
 So through design thinking, we truly understand.

 Gabe Larsen: (02:58)

 All right.
 I like, that was going to be my first one is, what is this assumptions to understanding?
 But I love that.
 It’s kind of taking this idea of moving from assumptions, obviously to understanding and how companies probably need to do that.
 Okay.
 Well, let’s dive in.
-Oh, before we do that, I’d love to ask, I apologise, but outside of work, what, any kind of crazy hobbies?
+Oh, before we do that, I’d love to ask, I apologize, but outside of work, what, any kind of crazy hobbies?
 Just want to get to know you a little bit.
 Fun facts about yourself, embarrassing moments you want to share on camera here?

 Kris Featheringham: (03:26)